wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

     - The value of `powerAuthErrorCode` property, or value returned in `getPowerAuthErrorCode()` is filled only in deprecated SDK functions, such as `requestSignatureWithAuthentication()`.
 To fix this, migrate to `authorizationHeaderForRequestWithBody()` that throws an exception in case of failure.
     - `isValid()` method is also deprecated, because the new methods, such as `authorizationHeaderForRequestWithBody()`, always returns the valid header.

+  - `PowerAuthMissingConfigException` is removed.
+The configuration is validated in `PowerAuthConfiguration.Builder.build()` method.

+  - `PowerAuthActivationStatus` is a new class that replaces `io.getlime.security.powerauth.core.ActivationStatus`.
+This change affects the following APIs:
+    - `IActivationStatusListener` callback interface now gets `PowerAuthActivationStatus` in success.
+    - `PowerAuthSDK.getLastFetchedActivationStatus()` now returns  `PowerAuthActivationStatus`.

+  - `PowerAuthActivationState` is a new enumeration that replaces `io.getlime.security.powerauth.core.ActivationStatus.ActivationState`:
+    - All new constants are uppercase as is usual in Java / Kotlin.
+For example `ActivationStatus.State_Pending_Commit` is now `PowerAuthActivationState.PENDING_COMMIT`.
+    - There's no "CREATED" state due to fact that such state is never returned from the server.

+- Changes in End-To-End encryption:
+  - `PowerAuthSDK.getEciesEncryptorForApplicationScope()` - method is replaced with `getEncryptorForApplicationScope()` and provides `CoreEncryptor` object in case of success.
+  - `PowerAuthSDK.getEciesEncryptorForActivationScope()` - method is replaced with `getEncryptorForActivationScope()` and provides `CoreEncryptor` object in case of success.
+  - `IGetEciesEncryptorListener` is replaced with `IGetEncryptorListener`
+  - `EciesEncryptor` is replaced with `CoreEncryptor`.
+The new class doesn't allow you to reuse its instance, so you have to create new encryptor for each encrypted request.
+  - `EciesCryptogram` is replaced with `CoreEncryptedRequest`
+  - `EciesMetadata` is no longer needed.
+All information required for request construction is now available in `CoreEncryptedRequest`.
+  - `CoreEncryptedResponse` now represents an encrypted response received from the server.

 - All methods in `Password` class now throws `IllegalStateException` when called on already destroyed object.
 In other words, if you call `destroy()` to force native C++ object cleanup, then the object is no longer available for use.

 - The following classes and interfaces are now deprecated:
   - `IPersistActivationWithBiometricsListener` - use `IPersistActivationListener` instead.

+- The following functions now takes or returns `SecureData` instead of `byte[]`:
+  - `PowerAuthSDK.persistActivationWithPassword()`
+  - `PowerAuthSDK.addBiometryFactor()`
+  - `PowerAuthSDK.setExternalEncryptionKey()`
+  - `PowerAuthSDK.addExternalEncryptionKey()`
+  - `PowerAuthConfiguration.getExternalEncryptionKey()`
+  - `PowerAuthConfiguration.Builder.externalEncryptionKey()`
+  - `PowerAuthAuthentication.getBiometryFactorRelatedKey()`
+  - `PowerAuthAuthentication.getOverriddenPossessionKey()`
+  - All static functions in `PowerAuthAuthentication` that takes custom possession or biometry key in parameter.
+  - `IFetchEncryptionKeyListener.onFetchEncryptionKeySucceed()`
+  - `CryptoUtils.ecdhComputeSharedSecret()`
+  - `BiometricKeyData.getDerivedData()`
+  - `BiometricKeyData.getDataToSave()`

 - Due to removed support of recovery codes, the following classes and methods are no longer available:
   - Methods removed in `PowerAuthSDK`: